-Is planting trees really the best way of stopping climate change?
+Is tree planting really the best way of fighting climate change?

 Let’s rephrase the question.

-Would you trust a young child to deliver critical results that the world depends on – even if the child has tons of potential?
+Would you trust a young child to deliver critical results that future generations depend on – even if the child has tons of potential?

 Probably not.
 Because she wouldn’t even know where to begin.